JuliaZoltowska/Classification-of-Titanic-Passengers---Using-Nainve-Bayes-Classifier-and-Logistic-Regression-/README.md

 The project explores and analyzes the Titanic dataset, aiming to predict whether a passenger survived or not based on various features.
 It includes data exploration, data preparation for modeling, and the implementation of two classification algorithms.

-## Getting Started

-To run this project, ensure you have access to Google Colab or a similar environment.
-Follow the steps below to set up the project:

 ### Prerequisites